 What do OTs do?

 Accessing an occupational therapist (OT) can significantly enhance the quality of life for someone living with Parkinson’s.
-Occupational therapists specialise in helping individuals participate in meaningful and necessary daily activities (also referred to as ‘occupations‘).
+Occupational therapists specialise in helping people participate in meaningful and necessary daily activities (also referred to as ‘occupations‘).
 For someone with Parkinson’s, this support is crucial due to the progressive nature of the condition, which can affect physical movement, coordination, and cognitive functions.

 • OTs conduct holistic individual assessments, considering physical, cognitive, emotional, and environmental factors.
 They can then tailor interventions to the specific needs, goals and values of each person living with Parkinson’s to address their particular symptoms.